Search: Advanced search

 CAUTION: What is counted as income may not be what you think.
 For the NON-MAGI Disabled/Aged 65+/Blind, income will still be determined by the same rules as before, explained in this outline and these charts on income disregards.
 However, for the MAGI population - which is virtually everyone under age 65 who is not on Medicare - their income will now be determined under new rules, based on federal income tax concepts - called "Modifed Adjusted Gross Income" (MAGI).
 There are good changes and bad changes.
 GOOD: Veteran's benefits, Workers compensation, and gifts from family or others no longer count as income.
 BAD: There is no more "spousal" or parental refusal for this population (but there still is for the Disabled/Aged/Blind.) and some other rules.
 For all of the rules see:

 The income limits increase with the "household size."
 In other words, the income limit for a family of 5 may be higher than the income limit for a single person.
 HOWEVER, Medicaid rules about how to calculate the household size are not intuitive or even logical.
 There are different rules depending on the "category" of the person seeking Medicaid.
-Here are the 2 basic categories and the rules for calculating their household size:
+Here are the 2 basic categories and the rules for calculating their household size.

 PAST INCOME & RESOURCE LEVELS --

-Past Medicaid income and resource levels in NYS are shown on these old NYC HRA charts for 2001 through 2011, in chronological order.
+Past Medicaid income and resource levels in NYS are shown on these old NYC HRA charts for 2001 through 2013, in chronological order.
 These include Family Health Plus, Child Health Plus, MBI-WPD, Medicare Savings Programs and other public health programs in NYS.

-This article was authored by the Evelyn Frank Legal Resources Program of Selfhelp Community Services, Inc.
+This article was authored by the Evelyn Frank Legal Resources Program of New York Legal Assistance Group.